SwiftERM Hyper-personalisation for ecommerce email marketing

 Popups, information bars, call-outs—nothing you haven’t seen before.
 In-line content and edits are at least holding their own, but there hasn’t been much innovation in the space when it comes to “types of personalised web experiences.”

 Personalisation is powered by big data, which means you have a lot of options when choosing how to segment your audience for personalisation purposes.
-With your go-to marketing SwiftERM now personalises each and every product selection to the individual consumer receiving it, with zero segmentation necessary.
-It complements marketing and promotional email campaigns, out-performing them multiple times over, including rule based segmentation.
+With your go-to marketing, SwiftERM now personalises every product selection to the individual consumer receiving it, with zero segmentation necessary.
+It complements marketing and promotional email campaigns, out-performing them multiple times over, including rule-based segmentation.

 Evergage’s data from a few years ago revealed that many marketers rely on elements such as device, geolocation, and content viewed as personalisation criteria.
 Fresh data revealed and added to that list campaign source, email opens and clickthroughs, purchased products, and more: